Verona Porta Nuova: Location map

 Food & drink

 There are several cafes, restaurants and a Burger King at the station.
-You'll get a decent coffee, fresh orange juice and cakes from the cafe next to Burger King.
+You'll get a decent coffee, fresh orange juice and cakes in the Bistro Verona Porta Nuova.
 If you find a particularly good place to wait for a train, let me know!

-Taxis: There are plenty of taxis available outside the station.
+Taxis: There are plenty of taxis available on the rank outside the station exit.

 Buses: Buses run from the bus stops right outside the station to Piazza Bra in the city centre in 6 minutes for around €1.50.
 Bus lines 11, 12, 13, 51, 90, 92, 94, 96, 98 all make this run.
 Download the Ticket Bus Verona app for iPhone or Android and buy a bus ticket good for 90 minutes on your phone.
 The Verona transport operator website is www.atv.verona.it.